Healthy Housing Workforce Toolkit: Building the Workforce Pipeline

 The Urban Institute has identified the link between individuals seeking workforce training and access to child care and other supportive services in their Bridging the Gap report.61

-Career counseling is a great strategy that can help individuals find job positions, improve retention rates, and foster an open channel of communication between the employer and employee.
-Depending on the state, career counseling services can be offered through state governments, nonprofits or higher education institutions.
+Career counseling is a great strategy that can help individuals find job positions, improve retention rates and foster an open channel of communication between the employer and employee.
+Depending on the state, career counseling services can be offered through state governments, nonprofits, or higher education institutions.
 Make sure to review what is available in your area to take advantage of every opportunity.
 Cities themselves can often be the employers for many individuals.
 Local leaders possess the power to directly influence working conditions and/or set up programs.
 By adopting the Good Jobs Principle, cities can encourage other employers to be good employers.
 These principles can help identify what comprises a good job and help create a framework for workers, businesses, labor unions, advocates, researchers, state and local governments, and federal agencies for a shared vision of job quality.62

 Tools and Resources

-These tools offer a map that identifies available social care programs in their area and common federal support programs that positively impact the employees’ experience.
 To support individuals who participate in education and training programs, cities should review what federal and state programs are available and consider how they can provide people with the ability to access them.
-Childcare Aware has created a comprehensive map63 that identifies childcare, health care, and other social services in each state for cities to explore for cities to incorporate into their workforce development.
-Two of the most common and popular social care services that workforces provide their employees are the Temporary Assistance for Needy Families (TANF)64 and the Supplemental Nutrition Assistance Program (SNAP).65 Cities should also take advantage of the wide variety of social care networks available for tailored social care programs in
+Childcare Aware has created a comprehensive map63 that identifies childcare, healthcare, and other social services for cities to build into their workforce development program.
+Municipalities can incorporate federal social care programs like the Temporary Assistance for Needy Families (TANF)64 and the Supplemental Nutrition Assistance Program (SNAP)65 into their workforce programs.
+By offering these opportunities within a workforce program, families and individuals can more easily access the benefits from supportive services.
+These networks connect organizations and people with supportive services that are offered at the state and local levels.

 Case Study